MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 If PSTN Calling functionality is involved, there are three possible scenarios when moving to TeamsOnly mode:

 - *A user in Skype for Business Online, with a Microsoft Calling Plan*.
 Upon upgrade, this user will continue to have a Microsoft Calling plan.

 - *A user in Skype for Business Online, with on-premises voice functionality* via Skype for Business on-premises or Cloud Connector Edition.
-Upon upgrade, this user will have PSTN functionality obtained via Direct Routing.
+The user’s upgrade to Teams needs to be coordinated with migration of the user to Direct Routing to ensure the TeamsOnly user has PSTN functionality.

-- *A user in Skype for Business on-premises, who will be moving to*.
-Upon upgrade, this user will no longer be homed in Skype for Business on-premises, and will have PSTN functionality obtained via Direct Routing.
+- *A user in Skype for Business on-premises with Enterprise Voice, who will be moving to online*.
+Migrating this user to Teams requires moving the user’s on-premises Skype for Business account to the cloud, and coordinating that with migration of the user to Direct Routing.

 This article provides a high-level overview only.
 For more information, see [Phone System Direct Routing](direct-routing-landing-page.md).